jackzhao61725-dotcom/Non-destructive-image-repro/README.md

 This release candidate contains the numerical model and inference code used to study repeated, conditionally re-equilibrated imaging of a polarised `166Er` condensate.
-It is a code-focused reproduction repository: dissertation source, AI operating material, hand-off notes, historical notebooks and retained result archives are deliberately absent.
+It is a code-focused reproduction repository.

 The model compares two independently minimised equilibrium endpoints, `B_parallel_y` and `B_parallel_z`, under a common PCI measurement design.
 It